 The digital meters lay the foundation for OUC programs, such as pre-pay metering and consumption alerts.
 With these tools, you have more convenient ways to monitor your usage, pay your bill and manage your account — anywhere, anytime, from any device.

 Read Frequently Asked Questions

 FAQ's - Frequently asked questions about OUC's new digital meters

 Customers who want to opt out of the transition to digital meters can request to be moved to the end of the replacement list.
 When OUC has reached the end of its order for the switch, customers who still prefer manual readings can choose to pay a monthly service fee.
 This service will be provided as long as the analog meter technology is available.
 If you wish to opt out of receiving a digital electric meter, please contact OUC Customer Service at email@example.com (be sure to include your name and account number or service address) or by calling 407-423-9018.

 About Digital Meters

-OUC is installing Advanced Metering Infrastructure (AMI) meters, sometimes called digital or smart meters, in our service territory.
-Before the current digital meter project began in January 2013, OUC already had 78,000 AMI meters deployed.
+OUC installed Advanced Metering Infrastructure (AMI) meters, sometimes called digital or smart meters, in our service territory.
 The AMI meters enable OUC to read the meters remotely, so they were first installed at apartment complexes and in places where access was difficult (fenced and gated yards, etc.).
 Having the ability to read the meters remotely drives down costs while ensuring an accurate and timely reading for the customer.
 Some people have asked about the potential health effects from exposure to the radio frequency emitted by smart meters.
 The digital meters that OUC installs meet all Federal Communications Commission (FCC) guidelines and safety standards.
 OUC utilizes a low power “mesh network” where the meters act as repeaters passing the data to other nearby meters until it makes it to a main collector.

 For additional information and research on smart meters, please visit the links below: